 Retrieve data about clients from Salesforce CRM

-A company is using side by side Salesforce for managing their customer accounts and a Jira Service Desk portal for customer support.
+A company is using side by side Salesforce for managing their customer accounts and a Jira Service Management portal for customer support.

 How Connect can help

-With Elements Connect, you can add different custom fields to your Jira Service Desk request form and only display them on the agent side.
+With Elements Connect, you can add different custom fields to your Jira Service Management request form and only display them on the agent side.

 These fields are connected to Salesforce using the Salesforce connector, and Elements Connect fetches the requested data remotely from Salesforce to populate these fields.
 You get exactly the data you are looking for depending on the selected client.
 In this case, the fields are populated with the client details (name, job title, phone and email address), the associated Salesforce account and the related opportunities.